mui/mui-x/docs/data/data-grid/column-visibility/column-visibility.md

 {{"demo": "VisibleColumnsModelControlled.js", "bg": "inline"}}

+## Column visibility panel

+The column visibility panel can be opened through the grid toolbar.
+To enable it, you need to add `Toolbar: GridToolbar` to the grid `components` prop.

+The user can then choose which columns are visible using the _Columns_ button.

+{{"demo": "ColumnSelectorGrid.js", "bg": "inline"}}

+**Note**: To hide the column visibility panel from the toolbar, set the prop `disableColumnSelector={true}`.

 ## Column `hide` property (deprecated)

 Before the introduction of the `columnVisibilityModel`, the columns could be hidden by setting the `hide` property in `GridColDef` to `true`.